-- 1. All exhibits must be products of the current 4-H year (September 1, 2020 August 9, 2021).
-The same product that is selected at the county level must be the one exhibited at the State Fair (except for Food & Nutrition (must be the same recipe), Crops, Floriculture, and Vegetable Gardening exhibits (must be the same species/type (i.e. slicing tomatoes, snap beans, onions, etc.).
+- 8. All exhibits must be products of the current 4-H year (September 1, 2021 August 15, 2022).
+The same product that is selected at the county level must be the one exhibited at the State Fair (except for Food & Nutrition (must be the same recipe), Crops, Floriculture, and Vegetable Gardening exhibits (must be the same specie/type (i.e. slicing tomatoes, snap beans, onions, etc.)).
 Modifications can be made to the original county exhibit to meet State Fair class requirements or to incorporate suggested improvements made by the local judge.
-Determination of exhibit eligibility rests solely with the University of Illinois Extension Assistant Dean and Director, 4-H and designated persons. - A 4-H member may enter only one individual exhibit and one group exhibit in the 4-H General Project Show.
-Exhibitors who are enrolled in projects in two different counties can only exhibit in one 4-H County.
-Exhibitors will need to check-in at specific times on their county's assigned date.
-Exhibits are required to be judged on the assigned county day for judging.
-State fair conference judging will take place on Sunday, August 16. - 3.
+Determination of exhibit eligibility rests solely with the University of Illinois Extension Assistant Dean and Director, 4-H and designated persons. - 9.
 Exhibits illustrating inappropriate subject matter and/or graphics are not acceptable.
 The Superintendents reserve the right to remove exhibits deemed inappropriate or dangerous for youth audiences.
-The content of any 4-H competitive presentation does not necessarily reflect the beliefs or views of the Illinois State Fair or the University of Illinois Extension 4-H program. - 4.
+The content of any 4-H competitive presentation does not necessarily reflect the beliefs or views of the Illinois State Fair or the University of Illinois Extension 4-H program. - 10.
 Some exhibit areas may have size limitations.
 Read the descriptions carefully.
-Please choose a display size that is most appropriate for the exhibit you are bringing.
+Please choose a display size which is most appropriate for the exhibit you are bringing.
 Larger does not always mean better; use good judgment in creating your exhibit.
-Exhibitors will need to carry their project from the distant parking lots on the fairgrounds. - 5.
-All exhibits must be identified with an official entry tag.
-This entry tag is to be completely filled out and securely attached to the exhibit.
-(Exception: Food Demonstration and Public Presentations entries do not need entry tags.) - 6.
-The Illinois State Fair, State 4-H Office, and local University of Illinois Extension personnel or their assigned agents do not assume liability for loss, theft, or damage to any exhibit. - 7.
-No equipment will be provided for any exhibits.
-This includes computers, projects, dvd players, etc. Exhibitors must furnish any equipment they feel is necessary to properly critique their exhibit.
-Exhibitors should be aware that electrical outlets are not always located near judging locations and should take that into consideration when bringing exhibits.
-Exhibits that stand over 4' tall will be placed on the floor.
-Use of page protectors is recommended for binder exhibits.
-Binder exhibits will NOT be labeled "Do Not Touch."
-In Knox County, all Animal Science Project Displays must meet the size requirement of 2' wide x 15" deep and be displayed on foam poster board. - 8.
-Judges are permitted to award Superior ribbons at their discretion to a maximum number of exhibitors per class.
-Judges take into account the display and information provided during the interview in determining Superior ribbon awards.
-Exhibitors who do not follow the exhibit class guidelines and requirements are ineligible to receive a Superior ribbon.
-The judge's decision that is posted on the official judge's class list is final unless it has been determined that an exhibitor has not followed the guidelines or rules for the exhibit class. - 9.
-If your project is chosen for State Fair, all entries for non-livestock exhibits should be made by returning your card attached to your exhibit to the Knox County State Fair table at the 4-H General Show in July.
-Due at project check out.
+Exhibitors will need to carry their project from the distant parking lots on the fairgrounds.